airportyh/fun-lang/README.md

 ## Todo (Time Travel Debugger)

-* step x of y display
 * add retval display
 * add call parameters to stack frame
 * heap rendering
 * add $recordLine for the rest of the expression types in the code generator
 * support for list and dictionary operations
+* display content of the console
 * put start and end info into sub-expressions too to allow highlighting sub-expressions that are being evaluated
 * separate $recordLine from the state modification runtime functions?